Strategic communication of narratives: Introduction

-We then compare the outcome of equilibrium play to the benchmark model of \cite{schwartzstein2021using} in which the receiver acts in a ``na\"ive'' fashion: Being offered a narrative of how to interpret the observed data, he adopts the proposed model simply if it fits the data better than a default model.
+Finally, we compare the outcome of equilibrium play under the maximum likelihood rule to the benchmark model of \cite{schwartzstein2021using}, in which the receiver acts in a ``na\"ive'' fashion: Being offered a narrative of how to interpret the observed data, he adopts the proposed model if it fits the data better than a default model.
 The receiver thus takes the sender's suggestion at face value and ignores her strategic incentives.
-As can be expected, the sender has more persuasive power when facing a na\"ive receiver than one engaging in equilibrium play.
-We characterize this formally by two observations: On the one hand, dealing with a na\"ive receiver reduces incentive constraints and allows the sender to reveal more information, effectively mapping models to a larger number of actions in equilibrium, and increase her expected utility.
-On the other hand, the set of true models under which the sender is able to convince the receiver to take an action in her favor is larger in the sense of set inclusion when facing a na\"ive receiver.
-However, the receiver may sometimes prefer to be na\"ive: Equilibrium play forces the sender to pool many models in one message, limiting the information flow and thus missing out on some chances to mutually increase expected utility.
+Unsurprisingly, a sender type who can do better than under truthful communication when facing a receiver who engages in equilibrium play will also be able to do so when facing a na\"ive receiver, as incentive constraints are weaker in the latter case.
+However, we show that the sender has more \emph{persuasive power} facing a na\"ive receiver in an even stronger sense, in the spirit of state-wise dominance: She obtains larger expected utility facing a na\"ive receiver under \emph{any} model.
+Thus, the sender generally prefers to deal with a na\"ive receiver.
+Interestingly, even the receiver sometimes would prefer to be na\"ive, as tight incentive constraints under equilibrium play imply missing out on some chances to mutually increase expected utility.

+Revisiting the motivating example, our results show that a politician who runs for office and tries to convince voters who are aware of strategic incentives will provide coarse narratives.
+This leaves voters with residual uncertainty about the true data-generating process, which we propose to resolve by using an ambiguity rule.
+Voters' strategic sophistication constrains the politician's persuasive power compared to the scenario involving na\"ive voters.

-{\bfseries Related literature. } In his address, \cite{shiller2017narrative} points out the necessity to study narratives from an economic point of view in order to better understand the effects of factual and non factual information on decisions.
+{\bfseries Related literature. } \cite{shiller2017narrative} pointed out the necessity to study narratives from an economic point of view in order to better understand the effects of factual and non-factual information on decisions.
 The economic literature has thus far conceptualized narratives in different ways.